AVTIL Enterprise Ltd.

 iv.
 The Directors had prepared the Annual Accounts on a going concern basis;

 v.
-The directors in the case of a listed company had laid down internal financialcontrols to be followed by the company and that such internal financial controls areadequate and were operating effectively;
+The Directors in the case of a listed company had laid down internal financialcontrols to be followed by the company and that such internal financial controls areadequate and were operating effectively;

 vi.
-The directos had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.
+The Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

-Statements made in this report in describing the Company's objectives projectionsestimates expectations or predictions may be "forward-looking statements" within themeaning of applicable securities laws and regulations.
+Statements made in this report in describing the Company's objectives projectionsestimates expectations or predictions may be forward-looking statements within themeaning of applicable securities laws and regulations.
 Forward-looking statements arebased on certain assumptions and expectations of future events.
 The Company cannotguarantee that these assumptions and expectations are accurate or will be realized by theCompany.
-Actual results could differ materially from those expressed in the statement orimplied due to the influence of external and internal factors which are beyond thecontrol of the Company.
+Actual results could differ materially from those expressed in the statement orimplied due to the influence of external and internal factors that are beyond the controlof the Company.
 The Company assumes no responsibility to publicly amend modify or reviseany forward-looking statements on the basis of any subsequent developments information orevents.

-During the year under review your Company has not accepted any deposits within themeaning of provisions of Chapter V - Acceptance of Deposits by Companies of the CompaniesAct 2013 read with the Companies (Acceptance of Deposits) Rules 2014 as amended fromtime to time.
+During the year under review your Company has not accepted any deposits within themeaning of provisions of Chapter V Acceptance of Deposits by Companies of theCompanies Act 2013 read with the Companies (Acceptance of Deposits) Rules 2014 asamended from time to time.

-CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO
+CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTFLOW

 The information required under Section 134 of the Companies Act 2013 read with theCompanies (Accounts) Rules 2014 with regard to Conservation of Energy & Technologyabsorption is not required to be given as the same is not applicable to the Company.